eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_tcp/edge_cloud_arch/edge_cloud_arch.rst

 1.  **ROS 2 Device Controller**.
     This is a ROS 2 application that sends commands to the edge robot.
-    It has been developed a basic C++ application for this tutorial that sends publications on the topic that the turtlesim_node listens.
+    It has been developed a basic C++ application for this tutorial that sends publications on the topic that the ``turtlesim_node`` listens.
-    By means of these publications (commands) from the controller, and the feedback information that the controller receives from the turtlesim_node, it is possible to control this node automatically without the need for user intervention which facilitates the deployment of the scenario at hand.
+    By means of these publications (commands) from the controller, and the feedback information that the controller receives from the ``turtlesim_node``, it is possible to control this node automatically without the need for user intervention which facilitates the deployment of the scenario at hand.
     The key feature of the *DDS Router* is that it is easy to configure, allowing to connect different networks with ROS 2 applications without the need to apply any changes to the developer's software or applications.

 1.  **ROS 2 Router / DDS Router**.